SarvambhSangle/Digital-Twin-Challenges/README.md

 23. Urban Heat Island Effect: How concrete density increases local temperatures and AC power demand.

 24. Plastic Circularity: Modeling the "Leakage" of plastic from recycling loops into the ocean.

+25.Precision Agriculture: Using soil moisture sensors to minimize water waste in Nagpur’s orange orchards.